valensag/Azure_AI_Solution/Lab2-Implement_Computer_Vision/02-Implement_Computer_Vision.md

 You can browse all of the specific APIs in the [Services Directory](https://azure.microsoft.com/en-us/services/cognitive-services/directory/).

-Let's talk about how we're going to call Cognitive Services in our application.
+Let's talk about how we're going to call Cognitive Services in our application by reviewing the sample code in the Finished project.

 ### Image Processing Library

-1. Open the **code/Starter/ImageProcessing.sln** solution
+1. Open the **code/Finished/ImageProcessing.sln** solution

 Within your `ImageProcessing` solution you'll find the `ProcessingLibrary` project.
 It serves as a wrapper around several services.
 This specific PCL contains some helper classes (in the ServiceHelpers folder) for accessing the Computer Vision API and an "ImageInsights" class to encapsulate the results.
-Later, we'll create an image processor class that will be responsible for wrapping an image and exposing several methods and properties that act as a bridge to the Cognitive Services.

 ![Processing Library PCL](../images/ProcessingLibrary.png)

-After creating the image processor (in Lab 2.4), you should be able to pick up this portable class library and drop it in your other projects that involve Cognitive Services (some modification will be required depending on which Cognitive Services you want to use).
+You should be able to pick up this portable class library and drop it in your other projects that involve Cognitive Services (some modification will be required depending on which Cognitive Services you want to use).

 **ProcessingLibrary: Service Helpers**